Please wait while the formulary information is being retrieved.

 Therapeutic class: Ophthalmic Agents

-Azithromycin is a macrolide antibiotic.
+Azithromycin is a macrolide antimicrobial.

 No enhanced Uses information available for this drug.